convox/docs/docs/reference/rack-parameters.md

 ### InstanceCount

 The number of EC2 instances in your Rack cluster.
+It's only used for high available clusters.

 | Default value | `3` |
 | Minimum value | `3` |